influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/mulitple-fields-in-calculations.md

 weight: 204
 ---

-To use multiple fields values in a mathematic operation:
+To use multiple fields values in a mathematic calculations:

 1. [Filter by fields required in your calculation](#filter-by-fields)
 2. [Pivot fields into columns](#pivot-fields-into-columns)
 3. [Perform the mathematic calculation](#perform-the-calculation)

 ## Filter by fields
 Use [`filter()`](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/filter/)